North Georgia Health District

 • Cherokee County Health Department Woodstock Health Center, 7545 North Main Street, Suite 100, Woodstock, GA 30188

-• Whitfield County Health Department, 800 Professional Boulevard, Dalton, GA 30720
+• Whitfield County Health Department, 800 Professional Boulevard, Dalton, GA 30720ppointments for Mpox Vaccination

 You may also call the Vaccine Scheduling Resource Line at (888) 457-0186.Monkeypox_Vaccine.png